seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Lucina lent not me her aid,
 But took me in my throes;
 That from me was Posthumus ript,
-Came crying ’mongst his foes,
+Came crying 'mongst his foes,
 A thing of pity!

 **Sicilius Leonatus**
 Great nature, like his ancestry,
 Moulded the stuff so fair,
-That he deserved the praise o’ the world,
+That he deserved the praise o' the world,
-As great Sicilius’ heir.
+As great Sicilius' heir.

 **First Brother**
 When once he was mature for man,